Diocese of Caroline Islands: History

 The diocese was established on 19 December 1905, as the Apostolic Prefecture (missionary jurisdiction) of Caroline Islands, uniting the Mission sui iuris of Eastern Carolines and Mission sui iuris of Western Carolines, both of which had been split from the Apostolic Prefecture of Micronesia in 1886.

 It became the Apostolic Vicariate (higher missionary stage jurisdiction, entitled to a titular bishop) of Marianne and Caroline Islands on 1 March 1911.
 It grew to become the Apostolic Vicariate of Marianne, Caroline and Marshall Islands on 4 May 1923.
 It changed its name to become the Apostolic Vicariate of Caroline and Marshall Islands on 4 July 1946.

 It was elevated to become the diocese Carolines-Marshalls by promotion on 3 May 1979.

 The diocese was split on 23 April 1993 by Pope John Paul II, resulting in the creation of the present-day Diocese of Caroline Islands and the Apostolic Prefecture of the Marshall Islands.

+Demographics

+According to 2022 government statistics, 55% of residents were Catholic; 42% of the population were Protestant and 2% belonged to other Christian denominations.